 In hindsight, early expectations of exponential growth in stand-alone cyber insurance may have been overly bullish.
 However, that doesn’t mean the market is not worth pursuing.
-The exposure’s growing prominence; the fact that more insurers are restricting, if not excluding, cyber from standard policies; and the line’s relatively low loss ratio all seem to indicate strong growth potential.
+The exposure’s growing prominence; the fact that more insurers are restricting, if not excluding, cyber from standard policies; and the queue’s relatively low loss ratio all seem to indicate strong growth potential.

-Insurers appear to have room to experiment on prices, limits, and coverage terms, as well as marketing approaches.
-Still, carriers may not have a lot of time to adapt because they are not operating in a vacuum.
+Insurers appear to have room to experiment on prices, limits and coverage terms, as well as marketing approaches.
+Still, carriers may not have a lot of time to adapt because they are not operating in a hoover.
 As insurers contemplate shifts in strategy to increase stand-alone adoption, they should not take their place in the cyber insurance market for granted.
 Companies looking to alleviate cyber risk have other options.

 Additional competition may come from entrepreneurial InsurTechs.
 Some have already entered the market—both competing with and supporting legacy carriers.
-For example, startup At-Bay (formerly known as CyberJack) is working with the Hartford Steam Boiler Inspection and Insurance Company to provide both cyber risk management and stand-alone coverage.27
+For example, startup At-Bay (formerly known as CyberJack) is working with the Hartford Steam Grill Inspection and Insurance Company to provide both cyber risk management and stand-alone coverage.27

 Overall, the lesson here is that if the industry doesn’t come up with more attractive insurance solutions for a risk as prevalent and important as cyber, other options will likely fill the void.
 If that happens, insurers would be denied arguably the biggest organic growth opportunity in an otherwise mature property and casualty market.
 Eventually, this coverage gap could also hamstring carriers looking to maintain the rest of their standard book of business with clients and brokers.

 How big might the cyber insurance market eventually be?
 To better manage expectations, it might help to establish a more achievable benchmark.
-While going from US$2 billion in premiums to US$20 billion over the next few years may not be realistic, the steps we outline here could help insurers accelerate growth well beyond the 8-to-12 percent figures of the past two years.
+While going from US$2 billion in premiums to US$20 billion over the next few years may not be realistic, the steps we outline here could help insurers accelerate growth well beyond the 8-to-12 per cent figures of the past two years.

-Over the course of the decade, sales could potentially reach D&O insurance levels—a line whose growth was also spurred, in part, by rising frequency and the threat of class-action suits.
+Over the course of the decade, sales could potentially reach D&O insurance levels—a queue whose growth was also spurred, in part, by rising frequency and the threat of class-action suits.
 D&O direct written US premiums hit US$6.6 billion in 2018.28 For cyber insurers, reaching even this level would represent more than a tripling of current cyber premiums and a six-fold rise in stand-alone coverage.

 Despite insurers’ struggles, cyber remains a promising growth opportunity.
 Indeed, A.M.
 Best “expects the current profitability of cyber insurance to attract more competition,” particularly “as cyber insurance moves from being a luxury to a necessity.”
-This can occur, according to the rating agency, “as businesses become more cognizant of the risks involved,” which means that eventually, cyber insurance may yet turn out to be “an essential part of an insurer's portfolio of offerings.”29
+This can occur, according to the rating agency, “as businesses become more cognisant of the risks involved,” which means that eventually, cyber insurance may yet turn out to be “an essential part of an insurer's portfolio of offerings.”29

 Cyber is everywhere.
 So are our services.
-With human insight, technological innovation, and enterprisewide cyber solutions, Deloitte Cyber will work alongside you to help you find answers and solve for the complexity of each challenge, from the boardroom to the factory floor.
+With human insight, technological innovation and enterprisewide cyber solutions, Deloitte Cyber will work alongside you to help you find answers and solve for the complexity of each challenge, from the boardroom to the factory floor.